vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 :::: note Why only allow color and length besides strings

 In common sitations, you probably only want to make calculations with color and length.
-So it's quite safe to drop other type support, because any other value you want can be converted to string.
+So it’s quite safe to drop other type support, because any other value you want can be converted to string.

 ::: details Example